bishnudev1/react_native_social_app/README.md

 ## This project is not fully done yet.

 ### Next task
-- Add token to login route as well as register
+- Add image uploader options for user
-- Manage token state (islogged) globaly using usereducer and usecontext
+- Fixing some bug and increase stability and performance